LiTianchu/svg-morph/README.md

 # A Simple SVG Morphing Tool
 Able to morph the path shape, color, and stroke lines of uploaded SVGs.

+Features:
+- Supports any number of SVG image
-Supports hole handling in SVG images.
+- Handling holes in SVG images
+- Exports to MP4 in up to 4K resolutions
+- Custom animation easing

 ## Building
 ```